-Staff at the Jackson County Regional Health Center Business Office work from 7 a.m. to 4 p.m.
-Monday through Friday, answering your questions and concerns.
+Staff at the Jackson County Regional Health Center (JCRHC) Business Office are available to answer your questions and concerns from 7 a.m. to 4 p.m.
+Monday through Friday.

 Billing Inquiry and Payment Address: